seannz/svr/README.md

 These are coming soon!
 In the mean time, please email me at `siyoung` at `mit` dot `edu` for the pretrained weights of the motion estimation or interpolation networks.

+<h2>Work with me!</h2>

+Feel free to reach out to me via e-mail and say hello if you have ideas for interesting extensions, applications or simply just want to chat!